 - Automatic level adjustment depending on background noise in the Restaurant and Casino Zones

-- An interface with the fire and emergency detection system to enable use of the paging system for emergency evacuation
+- An interface with the fire and emergency detection system to enable the use of the paging system for emergency evacuation

 - Speaker line monitoring to ensure the system is working